coveooss/connectivity-library/UserVoice/README.md

-Indexing is done using the Generic REST API Connector
+# Indexing UserVoice using the Generic REST API Connector

 References: